Cybersecurity Mesh

 Take a Closer Look!

-Cybersecurity Mesh (CSMA) is a design philosophy that links security products and tools from different vendors together, connecting them like a mesh to protect an entire organization.
+Cybersecurity Mesh Architecture (CSMA) is a design approach that connects security products and tools from different vendors so they work together like a net, protecting an entire organization as one.

-In the past, each security tool operated independently, leading to fragmented management and gaps in defense.
+In the past, each security tool operated independently, which made management fragmented and left gaps in defense.

-To solve this problem, Cybersecurity Mesh builds a common integration layer that lets disparate tools share information smoothly with one another.
+To solve this, cybersecurity mesh builds a "common integration layer" that lets otherwise disconnected tools share information smoothly.

-As a result, individual security tools work closely together to protect devices and data wherever they're located.
+As a result, individual security tools across every device and dataset, wherever they're located, can operate in close coordination.

-There's a security concept called "Zero Trust," built on the principle of verifying every access attempt rather than trusting it by default.
-Cybersecurity Mesh serves as the foundation for extending that principle across an entire organization through the coordination of multiple tools, rather than relying on any single product.
+There's a security principle called "zero trust," which holds that every access request should be verified and never automatically trusted.
+Cybersecurity mesh serves as the foundation that spreads this principle across an entire organization through the combined work of multiple tools, rather than relying on any single product.